radiantearth/stac-api-spec/item-search/README.md

 a 3D bbox over Items with 2D geometries, it is assumed that the 2D geometries are at elevation 0.
 Degenerate bboxes that form a point or line must be supported.

+#### intersects

-**intersects** It is at the discretion of the implementation to reject semantically-invalid GeoJSON objects, e.g., a self-intersecting Polygon or a LineString with zero-length segments.
+It is at the discretion of the implementation to reject semantically-invalid GeoJSON objects, e.g., a self-intersecting Polygon or a LineString with zero-length segments.
 These should result in a 400 Bad Request status code and a specific error message, rather than a 500 Server Error and generic or database-level error message.

+#### collections

+Providing the `collections` parameter is optional by default.
+For very large deployments that encounter performance issues in Item Search, there is an optional conformance class <https://api.stacspec.org/v1.0.0/item-search#require-collections>, whose sole purpose is to require that at least one Collection ID is provided in the `collections` parameter.
+If this conformance class is implemented and a request does not provide the `collections` parameter, a 400 Bad Request status code must be returned.
+It is strongly recommended to implement this conformance class only if it is strictly required for operational purposes, as the usability of Item Search degrades when users must first discover the relevant Collection IDs before they can search for Items.

 ## Response